deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 He watched it expire, then put the binoculars down.
 His paw was shaking.

-"Humans are crazy…" he muttered.
+"Humans are crazy..." he muttered.

 * * *